Hyperbolic Dehn filling, volume, and transcendentality: Proof of Theorem

+The following is an intermediate result of the Pila–Wilkie counting theorem.
 A \textit{hypersurface in $\mathbb{R}^n$ of degree $\leq e$} is defined to be the zero set in $\mathbb{R}^n$ of a nonzero $n$-variable polynomial over $\mathbb{R}$ of total degree $\leq e$.
-We use the following intermediate result of the Pila-Wilkie Counting theorem.

 \begin{thm}[\cite{BD}, Theorem 1.2] Let $n\geq1$ be given.
-Then for any $e\geq1$ there are $k=k(n,e)\geq1$, $\varepsilon:=\varepsilon(n,e)$, and $c=c(n,e)$, such that if $X\subseteq \mathbb{R}^n$ has a strong $k$-parametrization, then for all $T$ at most $cT^\varepsilon$ many hypersurfaces in $\mathbb{R}^n$ of degree $\leq e$ are enough to cover $X(\mathbb{Q},T)$, with $\varepsilon(n,e)\rightarrow0$ as $e\rightarrow\infty$. \end{thm}
+Then for any $e\geq1$ there are $k=k(n,e)\geq1$, $\varepsilon:=\varepsilon(n,e)$, and $C=C(n,e)$, such that if $\mathcal{X}\subseteq \mathbb{R}^n$ has a strong $k$-parametrization, then for all $T$ at most $CT^\varepsilon$ many hypersurfaces in $\mathbb{R}^n$ of degree $\leq e$ are enough to cover $\mathcal{X}(\mathbb{Q},T)$, with $\varepsilon(n,e)\rightarrow0$ as $e\rightarrow\infty$. \end{thm}